-El Pollo Loco is the name of an American chain of restaurants serving Mexican grilled chicken.
-Its founder is Juan Francisco Ochoa, who first opened an institution in Guasave (Sinaloa) and then in Los Angeles, California.
+El Pollo Loco is the name of an American restaurant chain serving Mexican-style grilled chicken.
+Its founder is Juan Francisco Ochoa, who opened an institution in Guasave (Sinaloa) and Los Angeles, California.
 This happened in 1980.
 Since then, it has grown into a taste empire with 500 food outlets.
-They are especially popular in the southwestern part of the United States – in Costa Mesa.
-Both franchised and personal restaurants are decorated in a Mexican style, directly reflected in their logo.
+They are especially popular in the southwestern United States, particularly in Costa Mesa.
+Both franchised and personal restaurants are decorated in a Mexican style, which is directly reflected in their logos.
+The fundamental principle of the American restaurant El Pollo Loco is its Mexican counterpart.
+In Mexico, a diner opened, serving grilled chicken with salsa and warm tortillas.
+The institution generated a good income in its first year, so its owner, Juan Francisco Ochoa, considered transferring it to a neighboring country.
+He did not lose because, in the new place, he began experimenting extensively with the menu, creating a safe alternative to fatty, fried meat.

 Meaning and History